Torture Memos: Criticism

-It seemed to me that the OLC interpretation of U.S. Constitutional Law in this area was strained and indefensible.
-I could not imagine any federal court in America agreeing that the entire CIA program could be conducted and it would not violate the American Constitution.
+It seemed to me that the OLC interpretation of U.S. constitutional law in this area was strained and indefensible.
+I could not imagine any federal court in America agreeing that the entire CIA program could be conducted and it would not violate the American constitution.

 Zelikow alleged that Bush administration officials not only ignored his memos on the subject, but attempted to destroy them.

 In June 2004, the memo was rescinded by Jack Goldsmith, who had been appointed in October 2003 to lead the OLC.
 He had earlier advised agencies not to follow the three August 2002 memos.
 He called the memo "deeply flawed" and "sloppily reasoned".
 In discussing the issues in 2007, after publishing his memoir about his service in the Bush administration, Goldsmith asserted that he "hadn't determined the underlying techniques were illegal".
 He continues, "I wasn't in the position to make an independent ruling on the other techniques.
 I certainly didn't think they were unlawful, but I couldn't get an opinion that they were lawful either."

 In 2004, the journalist Robert Scheer asked if Bybee's appointment to a lifetime job as a federal judge was reward for writing the torture memo.
 In his column in the Los Angeles Times Scheer wrote, "Was it as a reward for such bold legal thinking that only months later Bybee was appointed to one of the top judicial benches in the country?"
 He wrote, "The Bybee memo is not some oddball exercise in moral relativism but instead provides the most coherent explanation of how this Bush administration came to believe that to assure freedom and security at home and abroad, it should ape the tactics of brutal dictators."

-In 2005, testimony to Congress, Harold Hongju Koh, dean of the Yale Law School and former Assistant Secretary for Human Rights in the Bill Clinton administration, called the August 1, 2002 memo "perhaps the most clearly erroneous legal opinion I have ever read", which "grossly overreads the president's constitutional power".
-John Dean, the former Nixon White House Counsel involved in the Watergate scandal, concluded in 2005 that the memo was tantamount to evidence of a war crime.
+In 2005, testimony to Congress, Harold Hongju Koh, dean of the Yale Law School and former assistant secretary of state for democracy, human rights, and labor in the Bill Clinton administration, called the August 1, 2002 memo "perhaps the most clearly erroneous legal opinion I have ever read," which "grossly overreads the president's constitutional power."
+John Dean, the former Nixon White House counsel involved in the Watergate scandal, concluded in 2005 that the memo was tantamount to evidence of a war crime.
 He noted that, after the memo was leaked, "the White House hung Judge Bybee out to dry."

 On March 9, 2006, after emerging from a closed talk at Harvard Law School sponsored by the student chapter of the Federalist Society, Bybee was confronted by around thirty-five protesters.